pitmonticone/uniformal.github.io/doc/language/implicit.md

 Similarly, every morphism out of T can be treated as a morphism out of S by composing with m.
 This happens automatically, i.e., the user does not have to refer to m, hence the name *implicit* morphisms.

-Of course, this only works if m is uniuqe, i.e., there may at most 1 implicit morphism between any two theories.
+Of course, this only works if m is unique, i.e., there may at most 1 implicit morphism between any two theories.
 In other words, the subgraph of implicit morphisms must commute.

 A number of examples are given in the research paper on implicit morphisms.